Italy's Northern League cool on Berlusconi alliance

 On Tuesday, Berlusconi said he was still negotiating with the Northern League, which has been struggling to emerge from a corruption scandal which toppled its founder Umberto Bossi, a long-time ally of Berlusconi.

-Berlusconi is scheduled to speak at a book presentation in Rome on Wednesday evening.

-Maroni, interior minister in the Berlusconi's last government, has always been less close to the 76-year-old media magnate than Bossi and he said the position he had taken reflected strong resistance among grass-roots League voters.
+Maroni, interior minister in the Berlusconi's last government, has always been less close to the 76 year-old media magnate and he said the position he had taken reflected strong resistance among grass-roots League voters.